alabamenhu/LanguageTag/README.md

 If the names of these functions is too verbose, you can alias them easily by doing `my &filter = filter-language-tags`.

+## Usage notes

+Major architectural changes were made between v0.10 and v0.11.
+Some functionality is not backwards compatible, however, I am not aware of any module making use of those previous features.

 ## Todo

 In likely order of completion: